hyperledger/indy-node/docs/source/requests.md

 ### GET_AUTH_RULE

-A request to get a constraint for an authentication rule or a full list of rules from Ledger by the auth key parameters.
+A request to get an auth constraint for an authentication rule or a full list of rules from Ledger.
+The constraint format is described in [AUTH_RULE transaction](#auth_rule).

+The set of Auth Rules is static and can be found in [auth_rules.md](auth_rules.md).
+This is the constraint part that may be changed and edited.

-Two options are possible in a request build:
+Two options are possible in a request builder:
 - If the request has a full list of parameters (probably without `old_value` as it's not required for ADD actions), then the reply will contain one constraint for this key.
 - If the request does not contain fields other than txn_type, the response will contain a full list of authentication rules.

 A reply is a list of Auth Rules with constraints.
 This will be a one-element list in case of GET_AUTH_RULE with params, that is GET_AUTH_RULE for specific action.

-The set of Auth Rules is static and can be found in [auth_rules.md](auth_rules.md)).
-This is the constraint part that may be changed and edited.
-The constraint format is described in [AUTH_RULE transaction](#auth_rule)
+Each output list element is equal to the input of [AUTH_RULE](#auth_rule), so list elements of `GET_AUTH_RULE` output can be used as an input (with a required changes) for `AUTH_RULE`.

 - `auth_action` (enum: `ADD` or `EDIT`; optional):